Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 A DynamicVector can be made for any type of items (type `AnyType`).
 The type is parametrized and indicated between the `[]`.

 Another example is the SIMD struct (see § 7.8).
+See also § 12.2.

+Parametric code gets compiled into multiple specialized versions parameterized by the concrete types used during program execution.

 ## 7.8.2 Parametric functions and methods
 Here are some examples of parametric functions: